morse-simulator/morse/doc/morse/what_new.rst

 ++++++++

 - Large rewrite of pocolibs interface, now using `ctypes` instead of SWIG bindings.
-This simplies a lot the compilation and maintenance of these interfaces.
+This simplifies a lot the compilation and maintenance of these interfaces.

 Text